ariel-os/hophop-open-hardware/Sketch.md

 ----------

 * nRF9151, with DECT radio core firmware flashed on before shipping
-  * Antenna, 4x antenna selector GPIO and I2C master routed to Antenna domain
+  * Antenna, 4x antenna selector GPIO routed to Antenna domain
+  * I2C participation in Board Control Bus
   * SPI master and UART with HW flow control to nRF54

     UART may not technically be necessary because we can frame SPI as we like,